Introduction

 The NMRCalculationParameters

-repository and stores all possible customization options when performing spectra calculations with calculate_spectrum
+data type stores all possible customization options when performing spectra calculations with calculate_spectrum

 or calculate_greens_function